 Based on that understanding, an MQTT-enabled gateway is a LoRaWAN® gateway that supports MQTT forwarding, then why it is so important to a LoRaWAN® gateway?

 - Use the publish-subscribe message model to provide one-to-many message publish and decoupled applications;

 - “Exactly once”- deliver message exactly once, which guarantees that each message is arrived and received only once.
-This QoS level can be used in the application like billing and meter reading to avoid the incorrect results that caused by the message duplication or missing.
+This QoS level can be used in the application like billing and meter reading to avoid the incorrect results caused by the message duplication or missing.

 - Small transmission and a small header, whose fixed-length is just 2 bytes, and protocol exchanges are minimized to reduce network traffic.

 - Use plain text to transmit security credentials.

 - Provide network connection over TCP / IP

 - Use the Last Will and Testament (LWT) feature to notify other clients about an ungracefully (without a message) disconnected client

 Based on the above features, MQTT protocol is perfectly applied to the IoT solutions with very “Low-bandwidth and unreliable links”.
 It also becomes an important function in the network server software embedded in Ursalink LoRaWAN® gateways.

 - Sensor Nodes using LoRaWAN®, do not have to bother with MQTT or with the MQTT Server.
 They just send/receive data to/from the LoRaWAN® gateway.
 The gateway is the end of those sensors’ world.